fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 ## Accessing Pi-Hole web UI with HTTPS

-To be clear, the method I'm about to describe comes from <a href="https://discourse.pi-hole.net/t/how-to-access-pihole-web-interface-using-a-fqdn-with-https-using-nginx-proxy-manager/66719" target="_blank">this question and answer on the Pi-Hole discourse</a>, it is the only method that has ever worked for me.
+To be clear, the method I'm about to describe comes from <a href="https://discourse.pi-hole.net/t/how-to-access-pihole-web-interface-using-a-fqdn-with-https-using-nginx-proxy-manager/66719" target="_blank" data-umami-event="reverse-proxy-pihole-discourse-thread">this question and answer on the Pi-Hole discourse</a>, it is the only method that has ever worked for me.

 1. Go to the Pi-Hole web interface, and go to _Local DNS records_ -> _CNAME records_ on the sidebar.
 Enter the domain you want to use, e.g. `pihole.domain.com` and for _Target Domain_ use the hostname or IP address of the server running Nginx Proxy Manager.